qc-tum/chemtensor/README.md

 Building
 --------
-The code requires the BLAS, LAPACKE, HDF5, and Python 3 development libraries with NumPy.
+The code requires the BLAS, LAPACK, HDF5, and Python 3 development libraries with NumPy.
 These can be installed via
 - `sudo apt install libblas-dev liblapacke-dev libhdf5-dev python3-dev python3-numpy` (on Ubuntu Linux)
 - `brew install openblas lapack hdf5 python3 numpy` (on MacOS)